neilrathi/neilrathi.github.io/index.md

 ### colophon\*

-this website is on it's like eighth iteration even though i have no real justification for that. it uses the jekyll [minimal](https://github.com/orderedlist/minimal) theme, github pages, and noto sans. it leaves much to be desired.
+this website is on its like eighth iteration even though i have no real justification for that. it uses the jekyll [minimal](https://github.com/orderedlist/minimal) theme, github pages, and noto sans. it leaves much to be desired.

 \*i am pretentious